openstack/openstack-manuals/doc/install-guide-rst/source/neutron-network-node.rst

    .. note::

-      Depending on your network interface driver, you may need to disable generic receive offload (GRO) to achieve suitable throughput between your instances and the external network.
+      Depending on your network interface driver, you may need to disable :term:`generic receive offload (GRO)` to achieve suitable throughput between your instances and the external network.

       To temporarily disable GRO on the external network interface while testing your environment: